 To better understand what is meant by “the Laws of Nature and of Nature’s God,” recall that our Declaration’s signers were not of one mind on matters of theology and doctrine.
-They were Christians, Deists and Agnostics, but they did uniformly declare that the Rights of all people were, are and forever will be innate and unalienable, as established by “the Laws of Nature and of Nature’s God.”
-(Notably, references to God and our Creator are also carried through all 50 state constitutions.)
+They were Christians, deists, and agnostics.
+In their diversity of beliefs, they uniformly declared the rights of all people were, are and forever will be, innate and unalienable as established by “the Laws of Nature and of Nature’s God.”

 This is not an article of “faith.”
 It is the assertion that the right to “Life, Liberty and the pursuit of Happiness,” as enshrined in our Declaration, is inherent and applicable to all humans of every nation, religion, race and ethnicity, and for all time.

-“Life, Liberty and the pursuit of Happiness…” These are natural rights — gifts from God, not government.
+“Life, Liberty and the pursuit of Happiness…” are natural rights — gifts from God, not from government.

 In his 1690 Second Treatise on Government, John Locke articulated this contractual vision of a government of laws existing to protect the liberties of its citizens.
 The context for Locke’s thought was the Glorious Revolution (1688) and the English Bill of Rights (1689).